Beauty Marks and Spots – a Historical Journey into Vintage Style

 - Display political affiliations

-- Draw the eyes back down from their powdered wigs!
+- Draw the eyes back down from their powdered wigs… no mean feat, one suspects.
+Those wigs were deadly.

 Regency beauty spots were either applied via a pencil or appliqued onto the face in varied styles including dots, hearts, stars and crescent moons.
 Unfortunately, necessity was the mother of invention: even the well-to-do figures of the Regency period were riddled with smallpox scars and disfigurement caused at least partially by foundation powder containing mercury and lead.
 A slyly-placed beauty spot could hide all that.

-The positioning of beauty spots was considered a fine art, and Madame Du Barry, one of the courtesans of Louis XV, is said to have defined the meanings behind beauty spot placement like so:
+The positioning of beauty spots was considered a fine art.
+Madame Du Barry, one of the courtesans of Louis XV, is said to have defined the meanings behind beauty spot placement like so:

 - Cheek – flirtatious